gkara00/TCMIX_demo/README.md

 # Future enhancements
 - Add the capability to re-constructed from storm track data (e.g., IBTrACS database)
 - Add a parameterization for heat & freshwater fluxes.
-In the current setup it is assumed zero.
+In the current setup, they are considered zero.
 - Add namelist options for vertical levels discretization.
 - Add namelist options for horizontal domain coverage.
 - etc etc